Ctrl-Jesse-David/Wizards-of-Worderly-Place/README.md

      - 💥 '-flash' or '-f': Cast this spell in dire times to enchant all unanswered runes pulse with crimson light, guiding your gaze toward the missing incantations still awaiting your chant.
      - 💨 '-exit' or '-e': Retreat from the spell chamber and end your trial as a wizard.

+   - Once the the genesis of all utterance, *The First Sigil*, revealed itself, do not forget to enchant its runes to complete your divine task as a spellcaster!

 ### **Spell Points**